 City Code Definitions Include:

-Accessory Building – a building which is customarily incidental and subordinate to a principal use of property and is located upon said property.
+Accessory Building – a building that is customarily incidental and subordinate to a principal use of the property and is located upon said property.

 City Code References Include:

 Pool and accessory structure setbacks shall be in full compliance with the yard and buffering requirements of the applicable zoning district, except as follows:

 (a) Except as otherwise may be provided in this Section, swimming pools, patios, decks, and other outdoor living areas, including screened enclosures, not having a roof impervious to weather, must be located only within a rear yard; provided that no such allowed uses shall be located nearer than five (5) feet to any property line.
 An additional setback from the lot line of one (1) foot shall be required for each one (1) foot of enclosure height not having a roof impervious to the weather that exceeds eleven (11) feet.
 The maximum slope thus established may be extended and enclosures may rise accordingly, but no part of any enclosure shall rise in height above the prescribed slope and no enclosure shall exceed the maximum height of any accessory structure which is twenty-four (24) feet.
 Consequently, the following heights are the maximum allowed at the corresponding setbacks: